lcz-001/lcz001/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
   - Artificial Intelligence
-  - Computational Linguistics
+  - Programming # Computational Linguistics
-  - Information Retrieval
+  - Life Sciences # Information Retrieval
+  - Embedded Development
+  - Other Interests...

 # Education to show in About widget
 education: